stevescot/ESPBreadMaker/breadmaker_controller/copilot_instructions.md

 - `/programs.html`: Program editor page
 - `/calibration.html`: Temperature calibration page
 - `/index.html`: Main UI
+## Testing
+The breadmaker is on 192.168.250.125 you can perform any tests that do not change temperature, querying the status, ha endpoints, pulling pages etc.

 ## UI/UX
 - All navigation to static pages should use `.html` extensions (e.g., `/programs.html`, `/calibration.html`, `/update.html`)
 - The plan summary in the UI must use the backend-provided `stageStartTimes` for all stage start times
-- The program editor (`programs.html`/`programs.js`) must treat programs as an array, not an object
+- The program editor (`programs.html`/`programs.js`) must treat programs as an array, not an object as symbols may be used add a utf8 charset to the header of html files to ensure they are displayed correctly

 ## Timing Logic
 - All stage start times are calculated and provided by the backend in `stageStartTimes`